THE RAVENFEAST SERIES - FENMAN Chapter 18: Hereward's Breton Guest

 These stories are kept close to real events so you can read about the background to the era both in England and elsewhere.
 The Normans posed a threat in Britain and in the Mediterranean to long-established kingdoms and empires.
 The Irish, Scots and Welsh kings and princes stood to lose out if England went to William, and the even older empire of Byzantium had been hard-pressed by venturing Normans under Robert 'Guiscard' ('Foxy') de Hauteville with his son Bohemund in southern Italy, Sicily, Greece and the Holy Land.

 With the help of a correspondent called Larissa in the Ukraine through the Linked-In site I've gained some knowledge about Harold's daughter Gytha and her marriage to Prince Vladimir of Koenungagard (Kiev).
-There will be brief descriptions of Koenungagard as well as some background on Vladimir and his family.
+There will be brief descriptions of Koenungagard as well as some background on Vladimir - Valdemar in Norse circles - and his family.
 There is also a place named Larissa in eastern Greece where the Normans under Robert 'Guiscard' defeated a Byzantine force led by Alexios Komnenos (research gleaned from 'A History of the Byzantine State' by George Ostrogorsky).

 So when Ivar and his friends no longer have to fight the Normans in England, they fight them in the Mediterranean.
 They also have to fight the Seljuk Turks, to stop them storming into Alexios' empire from the east.

 You might also like to follow HUNDING'S SAGA on Hub-pages...